 * Instead of eating lunch out, pack a picnic lunch and some healthy budget friendly snacks.

 * Staying home for dinner or an afternoon tea can be as great as going out to a restaurant.
 Buy your favourite foods, treat yourself to a nice bottle of wine and pick a recipe that you are comfortable making.
 Get everyone to help with the preparation.

-* Cutting back by getting rid of tv subscription channels and cable tv need not be too painful – high-speed internet access is generally a whole lot cheaper than cable, and the family can have fun gathering around the computer for movie night online.
+* Cutting back by getting rid of tv subscription channels and cable tv need not be too painful – high-speed internet access is generally a whole lot cheaper than cable television, and the family can have fun gathering around the computer for movie night online.

 * Instead of going to the movies, make your own.
 Have a family make-a-movie night and put on plays, puppet shows, or what-have-you.
 Capture the fun using your digital camera or webcam.